nicholasbalu/learngit/readme.txt

 Git has a mutable index called stage. git track changes of file
 My stupid boss still prefers SVN.
-Creating a new branch is quick & simple
+Creating a new branch is quick & also simple